michal-h21/make4ht/README.md

     make4ht filename "customcfg, charset=utf-8" " -cunihtf -utf8" " -dfoo"

+but note that this will not use `make4ht` routines for output dir making and copying.
+If you want to use them, change the line above to:

+    make4ht filename "customcfg, charset=utf-8" " -cunihtf -utf8"  -d foo

 this is the same as:

     make4ht -u -c customcfg -d foo filename